armanjindal/garden/content/index.md

 Hello, you!
 Welcome to my garden 🪴

 Here, you will find writing on what I've thought, built, and done.
 This is what I am up to [now](digital-garden/now.md).
 This "garden" is, decidedly, not a blog.
+Scroll down to get started, and for more on the [*meta*(phor) of the *garden*](https://armanjindal.github.io/#-the-garden-metaphor),  [me](digital-garden/me.md), and to [connect](https://armanjindal.github.io/#-connect)

-You can read more about what it is and the *meta*(phor) [below](https://armanjindal.github.io/#-the-garden-metaphor).
-Please peruse it at your leisure.
-Ctr/Cmd + K to search by text.
+Cmd + K to search by keyword 🕵️‍♂️
 ####  *Darśana* (philosophy)
 - [The Physical World in Islamic Philosophy — Ibn Tufayl's Philosophical Tale](digital-garden/philosophy/Ibn-Tufayl.md)
 - [Almost 60 Years On...
 The Inescapability of Gettier Cases and a Perpetually Broken Concept of Knowledge](digital-garden/philosophy/The-Inescapability-of-Gettier%20Cases.md)
 - [Language Matters](digital-garden/philosophy/Language-Matters.md)
 	- [Find Rhythm.
 Not Momentum](digital-garden/philosophy/Rhythm-Not-Momentum.md)
 #### *Technik* (technology)
-- [Leaning Imperative](https://dev.37signals.com/leaning-imperative/) - A post I published on the 37signals dev blog about infrastructure tools.
+- [Leaning Imperative](https://dev.37signals.com/leaning-imperative/) - A blog post on [37signals](https://37signals.com/) the philosophy of DevOps infrastructure tools.
 - [Technical "Power" & Power Use(rs)](digital-garden/technology/Independent%20Study/Power%20&%20Power%20User%20-%20Prospectus.md)
 -  [The Political Programmer - Drawing on Walter Benjamin's Politics of Art & Artist](digital-garden/work-in-progress/The-Political-Programmer.md)
 ####  *Technē* (art)